 Are you one of those dog owners who loves your pets but hate what they can do to your lawn?

-Well, if your answer is "wee wee messieur!" you are certainly not alone in this problem.
+You are certainly not alone in this problem.
 Many home owners who have dogs are bothered with the effects of dog urine on their grass.
 When your dog relieves itself on your grass you can expect your grass to turn brown or yellow.
 If you are trying to maintain a good lawn and an evenly-colored grass, dog urine spots are the last thing you want to happen.

 Lately we have been receiving lots of phone calls from people curious as to what causes dog urine grass spots and how our Dog Spot Solution product works to help the problem.
 When we examine the composition of dog urine to understand just why it has that effect on grass, we find that it is due to the nitrogen in dog urine.